franzliedke/studio/README.md

     $ studio load baz

 This will make sure the package in the `baz` directory will be autoloadable using Composer.

+#### unload: Forget a local directory as package override

+    $ studio unload baz

+This will remove the `baz` local directory from studio.json and Composer will use the official remote package again.
+Unload does not remove the local package from the filesystem.

 #### scrap: Remove a package